John J. Casey1

 Friends may call 9:30 a.m. until time of service at the church.
 Burial will be at Gethsemane Cemetery, Laureldale.
 Memorial donations may be made to the Carmelite Monastery, Old York Road and 66th Avenue, Philadelphia, 19102.

-His funeral was held on 13 September 2005, at at Whitfield Boulevard and Van Reed Road, at West Lawn, Pennsylvania.3 He was buried on 13 September 2005 at Gethsemane Cemetery, Laureldale, Pennsylvania.3
+His funeral was held on 13 September 2005, at at Whitfield Boulevard and Van Reed Road, at St. Ignatius Loyola Church, West Lawn, Pennsylvania.3 He was buried on 13 September 2005 at Gethsemane Cemetery, Laureldale, Pennsylvania.3

 Citations